jur/fleetbossbattlecalculator/README.md

 |      5 | Nightmare       |
 |      6 | Ultra Nightmare |

+## Reducing slots
+The script tries to find slots where all posisble combinations uses the same trait.
+The script will remove that trait and check if there are less combinations left.
+The script will print the reduced list also.

 ## Tested crew
 When you tested crew, you can tell the script with the parameter "-s" that a crew was tested and not working.
 For example: